okta/okta-aws-cli/README.md

 values](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
 for AWS CLI configuration.

-Configuration can be done with command line flags, an `.env` file, environment variables, or a combination of the three.
-Configuration is evaluated in that order.
-For example if the CLI flag `--profile [value]` and the env var `OKTA_AWSCLI_PROFILE` are both present then the environment variable value takes precedent.
+Configuration can be done with command line flags, environment variables, an `.env` file, or a combination of the three.
+The first value found in that evaluation order takes precedent.

 Also see the CLI's online help `$ okta-aws-cli --help`